If you’ve experienced a mild or moderate burn, you can stop by your local MedExpress to have our medical team evaluate and treat it.

 Burn treatment depends upon the burn’s severity and the substance that caused the burn.

-To offer relief for most minor burns (most first-degree burns), consider:
+To offer relief for most minor burns, consider:

 - Holding the burn under cool running water for 10 to 15 minutes or apply a cool cloth to the affected area.

 - Keeping blisters intact.
 If you have blisters, don’t break them.
 If they break on their own, wash them gently with soap and water, apply an antibiotic ointment, and cover them with a bandage.

 - Applying lotion that contains aloe vera, which many help to relieve pain and swelling.

 - Protecting any newly burned areas from exposure to cold, because burned skin can more easily develop frostbite.